Fastpath Assure® includes features for Access Reviews. The Access Review module pulls user

 To assist in this portion of SOX compliance, Fastpath Assure’s Access Review module can automate this process.
 Reports for sensitive and critical access areas can be run with the push of a button within minutes, rather than the days or weeks a manual process requires.
 These reports can be downloaded or sent for approval on a schedule and sign-offs will be recorded for later audit assessments.

 See how Hamamatsu Corp, a global, publically traded company, uses Fastpath Assure to simplify their audits and segregation of duties analysis.

 If you're looking for a step-by-step plan to help you get started on an overall risk assessment, and a plan for correction, this paper is for you.
 Inside you will learn how to begin, and then execute on, developing your own risk assessment plan.

 Building A Strong Security Architecture for Oracle ERP Cloud - Protect your company with this Step-by-Step approach.
 For companies looking to move to Oracle ERP Cloud, it is critical to include a strong application security design aimed to deter fraud, and ensure that transactions performed in the cloud are appropriate and authorized.
 Whether you're implementing or redesigning your Oracle project, follow this guide to achieve a secure Oracle ERP Cloud system and avoid the common pitfalls in the process.

 Building roles and implementing strong security in D365FO can be a daunting task, so we created a tool to assist in designing security roles for Dynamics 365 for Finance and Operations.

 Whether you know the importance of access controls or not, implementing and maintaining them can still be a difficult part of your SAP security plan.
-The audit and security expert, Keith Goldschmidt, goes over what access controls are, how SAP handles them, how you should implement and maintain them, and even suggests some tools to make the process easier on you.
+This eBook reviews what access controls are, how SAP handles them, how you should implement and maintain them, and even suggests some tools to make the process easier on you.